xvnpw/xvnpw.github.io/content/posts/fabric_design_documents.md

 [...]
 ```

-👁 hallucination: if you read carefully PROJECT.md you will notice that it didn't mention API keys or OAuth2, but in SECURITY POSTURE section you can find:
+👁 hallucination: if you read carefully, PROJECT.md you will notice that it didn't mention API keys or OAuth2, but in the SECURITY POSTURE section you can find:

 > Existing Security Controls:
 >
 > - security control: API access will be secured using API keys and OAuth2.

-Model decided to fill existing security controls with something that was not in input.
-It's expected behavior of current LLM models.
+The model decided to fill existing security controls with something that was not in the input.

-Apart of hallucination, both "SECURITY POSTURE" and "RISK ASSESSMENT" sections are meaningful, yet not detailed.
-For some people it can be enough as draft that can be enhanced with manual work.
-We will compare those sections to review and refined version - both created by next prompts.
+Apart from hallucination, both the "SECURITY POSTURE" and "RISK ASSESSMENT" sections are meaningful, yet not detailed.
+For some people, it can be enough as a draft that can be enhanced with manual work.
+We will compare those sections to review and refine versions - both created by the next prompts.
 Stay tuned!

 ## review_design